 88 See Rachel E. Barkow, Categorical Mistakes: The Flawed Framework of the Armed Career Criminal Act and Mandatory Minimum Sentencing, 133 Harv.
 L. Rev. 200, 236 (2019) ("The use of the ACCA is not always correlated with higher rates of violent crime, as some districts with little violent crime use the ACCA extensively while other areas with greater rates of urban violence use it sparingly."); Haley E. Roach, Note, Location, Location, Location: How the ACCA's Categorical Approach Produces Vast Sentencing Discrepancies, and Why the Sentencing Guidelines Should Replace It, 52 Ind.
-L. Rev. 511, 511-12 (2019) (demonstrating how the same conduct in two different jurisdictions, even with the same application of prosecutorial discretion, could result in one defendant being subjected to the ACCA's mandatory minimum and another being sentenced under the guidelines).

-is concentrated in urban areas, disproportionately targeting young Black men.89 The ACCA provides a stark case study in the racially disparate outcomes of our criminal legal system, but it is hardly an isolated phenomenon.
+L. Rev. 511, 511-12 (2019) (demonstrating how the same conduct in two different jurisdictions, even with the same both, firearms enforcement is concentrated in urban areas, disproportionately targeting young Black men.89 The ACCA provides a stark case study in the racially disparate outcomes of our criminal legal system, but it is hardly an isolated phenomenon.
 Rather, it is typical of Congress and the Supreme Court's approaches to criminal law over the past sixty years, applied in an area traditionally reserved to state law.